 Whether you have a dog who'd happily fetch every egg in the yard or a cat who'd prefer to judge the festivities from a sunny windowsill, here are 10 ways to make Easter 2026 unforgettable for your furry best friend.

-10 Ways to Celebrate Easter with Your Pet
+What Are the Best Ways to Celebrate Easter with Your Pet?

 Create a Spring Portrait

 Easter is the perfect excuse to give your pet a seasonal glow-up.
 Think pastel backdrops, flower crowns, garden scenes, or a full-on Easter Bunny transformation.
-With PawFav, you can turn your favorite photo into a spring masterpiece in minutes—and print it same-day to display at your Easter brunch.
+With PawFav, you can turn your favorite photo into a spring masterpiece in minutes — and print it same-day at Walgreens to display at your Easter brunch.
 Renaissance bunny?
 Garden fairy?
 The possibilities are endless.
+For more on creating custom dog and cat portraits, see our species-specific guide.

 🎨 30 minutesBuild a Pet-Safe Easter Basket